 This quick and easy 'all in one bowl' recipe is easily prepared in 10 minutes (5 mins at a push), and cooks in 20 mins.
-Cooling time carries the largest chunk of time, however they're so quick you can whip up a batch in the morning before work, at lunchtime, just before bed and then leave them to cool, so they're ready when needed.
+Cooling carries the largest chunk of time, however they're so quick you can whip up a batch in the morning before work, at lunchtime or even just before bed, and then leave to cool so they're ready when needed.

 Brownies are notoriously easy to undercook / overcook, ending up either with a 'raw batter' feel and taste, or resembling something more like cake or sponge rather than a brownie, therefore follow the ingredients quantities accurately and ensure your oven is properly preheated before putting the batter in to cook.

 You may also need to adjust baking times anywhere between 20 and 25 minutes, to achieve the perfect consistency.
 But UNLIKE a typical cake batter which needs to be thoroughly cooked and firm to the touch before removing from the oven, the brownie batter needs to remain slightly 'wobbly' when removed, which gives it that soft, more dense texture when cold.